Books Spanning a Character’s Lifetime

 Black Cake

 This novel opens in present-day California shortly after Eleanor’s death.
-She has left behind a voice recording for her two adult children - Byron (in his 40s) and Benny (in her 30s).
+She has left behind a voice recording for her two adult children – Byron and Benny.
 She’s also left them a traditional Caribbean black cake that she tells them to share “when the time is right.”

 Her children, it turns out, only know a small part of their mom’s life story.
 Posthumously, Eleanor is finally ready to share her truth so that Byron and Benny can truly know and understand their family history.